-What is CRM?
-Almost every marketing team and sales representative in today’s world have utilized customer relationship management (CRM) technology at some time in their careers.
+Almost every marketing team and sales representative in today’s world has utilized customer relationship management (CRM) technology at some time in their careers.
 Having all of your customer’s data in one place is really valuable since it saves you from trawling through various systems to locate the information you want.

 What is CRM?